jgraph/drawio-nextcloud/README.md

 2. Go to "Apps" > "+ Apps" > "Not Enabled" and _Enable_ the **Draw.io** application
 3. Go to "Admin settings > Draw.io" ( /index.php/settings/admin/drawio ) and click the "Save" button to register MIME types.

+## Real-time collaboration ##

+Realtime collaboration is only possible with **Autosave enabled** and using the official diagrams.net server (https://embed.diagrams.net).
+Self hosted servers won't work.

 ## Known Issues ##
 - If you're experiencing problems while updating your Nextcloud intance, try to disable/delete Draw.io integration app (/apps/drawio/) and then install/copy it again after the NC update is completed.